Painter - Federal Salaries of 2022

 Pay Rates for "Painter"How much does a Painter in the federal government get paid? $63,827.61* *Based on the 2022 average.

-Painter was the 218th most popular job in the U.S. Government in 2017, with 571 employed.
-The most common payscale was the nonsupervisory pay schedules - federal w payscale.
+Painter was the 202nd most popular job in the U.S. Government in 2022, with 675 employed.
+The most common payscale was the nonsupervisory pay schedules - federal wage system payscale.

 Government Painting jobs are classified under the Federal Wage Schedule, Wage Grade (FWS) payscale.
 The minimum paygrade for a Painting job is FWS-7, and the highest paygrade that can be attained within this job series is FWS-9.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.

 This standard is used to grade all nonsupervisory jobs involved in applying coating materials (for example, paint, varnish, lacquer, shellac, epoxy resin, and teflon) on wood, metal, glass, synthetic, concrete, and other surfaces.
 This coating work is done with brushes, rollers, spray guns, and other related methods and techniques, and is performed on the insides and outsides of buildings, aircraft, vessels, mobile equipment, fittings, furnishings, machinery, and other surfaces.